Quick overview

 - the method of exercising membership rights and obligations of unit owners,

-- the rules for the establishment of the budget of the association, for the contributions for the management of the building and the payment of service charges and the method of determining their amount paid by individual unit owners.
+- the rules for establishing the budget of the association, the contributions for the management of the building and the payment of service charges and the method of determining the amount of such contributions paid by individual unit owners.

 Recommended elements of the statutes: